My FAVORITE Carrot Cake recipe is extremely moist, fluffy, and flavorful.

 This carrot cake is EXTREMELY moist and will thrive in the fridge for up to 4 days!
 In fact, I think it tastes even better after a day or two.
 So feel free to make it ahead of time!

-My Favorite Carrot Cake
+Creative Carrot Cake Recipes

 Ingredients